CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 44. Remind Me

-This is a simple reminder applicaiton in VS Code,
+This is a simple reminder application in VS Code,
 This extension will remind you for something along with writing code in vs code itself

 ![beautify](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/general/useful-vs-code-extensions/images/remindme.JPG?raw=true)